As an advertiser, you might want to learn more about growing online purchasing behaviors -- and how you can leverage it in 2020.

-To help you discover more about the consumer behaviors behind Black Friday's 2019 results, I surveyed a pool of more than 300 people using Lucid Software to learn what led them to engage with or purchase products in Black Friday ads.
+To help marketers discover more about the consumer behaviors behind Black Friday's 2019 results, I surveyed a pool of more than 300 people using Lucid Software back in December.
+The goal was to learn what led them to engage with or purchase products in Black Friday ads.

 When I asked participants, "Did you engage with any online ads or promotions for Black Friday?", 61% said they engaged with one or more ads in some way, while only 39% said they disregarded them.